danielegrattarola/keras-gat/README.md

 Or you can just copy and paste `graph_attention_layer.py` into your project.

-I tested this with Tensorflow 1.4.0 and Keras 2.0.9 on Python 2.7.12, and I don't provide support for any other versions for now.

-**Note**: since version 1.1, the module only works with Tensorflow.
-Theano support is not planned in the near future.

 ## Replicating experiments
 If you wish to replicate the experimental results of the paper, simply
 run: